sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce-jdbc.rst

    :alt: salesforce
    :width: 90%

-Once Dowloaded completed, unzip that and extract jar from file `setup.jar` with below command and accept END USER LICENSE AGREEMENT with some required informations.
+Once Dowload completed, unzip that and extract jar from file `setup.jar` with below command and accept END USER LICENSE AGREEMENT with some required informations.

 ::